5G-ERA/BED-Workshop/README.md

 The process of deployment of the talker image is almost the same as for the listener.
 The file differs in name, labels used to locate the service and in the command used to start the container.

-Also note that the configuration of the additional network interface is still necessary.
+Also, note that the configuration of the additional network interface is still necessary.
 Remember to check if the additional NIC is assigned to the deployment.

 Deploy the talker deployment with the following command.